h12w/gspec/DESIGN.md

 implemented by variables with zero value.
 (OPTIONAL)

 ####Collector
-A collector collects the outputs out the tests, including the structure of nested test groups, test descriptions and the results of test running.
+A collector is an internal object that collects the outputs out the tests, including the structure of nested test groups, test descriptions and the results of test running.

 The implementation of a collector must assume being called concurrently out of order.
 To reconstruct a tree structure, a parent node must be collected before a child node, so a collector has to collect before the start of each test group.
-To collect the result, a collector also needs to collect after the end of each test group.
+To collect the result of each test case, a collector also needs to collect at the end of each test group.

-####Formatter
+###Reporting
+####Report progress
+A progresser shows the progress of testing.

+####Report final result
-A formatter generate a complete report of all tests.
+A reporter generates a complete report of all tests.

 ###Failure
 GSpec should isolate each test case so that a fail on one test case does not